 Sunshine, a warm breeze, and blue skies only mean one thing at Hire Space HQ - the season of office summer parties!
-Often the highlight of any team's social calendar, summer parties are full of delicious food, great company, and positive vibes, especially now we're getting back to normal.
+Often the highlight of any team's social calendar, summer parties are full of delicious food, great company, and positive vibes.
 No pressure, eventprofs!

 To get the ball rolling on planning the best summer party your guests have ever seen, read our top planning tips below.

 The first step to planning any successful event is making sure you have a clear budget in mind.
 Once you've set this you can think about the format: whether your event is about showing your key clients a good time as thanks for their support, hosting an informal networking opportunity for agencies and suppliers, or just bringing the team together to let their hair down, your event will have different requirements to consider when choosing the format.

 What’s the tone of the event?
 Do you envisage a casual afternoon with the team or a high-end soiree with clients and stakeholders?
 An edgy rooftop party or a formal garden party?
 Are kids and partners invited?
 Will you have some virtual guests too?
 Create your guest list first and then think carefully about the best kind of party to suit the crowd.

 It's a good idea to initially be as flexible as possible when choosing your party date.
 For example, weekends and evenings will not be popular as an option because people won’t want to give up their free time, so consider holding a weekday afternoon party instead.
 Try and also avoid school summer holidays as this will make it trickier to organise childcare, and families may have holidays booked.
 Venue hire costs will vary depending on the day of the week too, so it's worth considering a few options.

 Create a poll of a couple of date options and ask your team for their input - you're unlikely to find a date that everyone can make, so you'll most likely need to go with the majority.